equinor/api-strategy/docs/strategy.md

 ### <a id="what-is-rest"></a>What is REST?
-Representational state transfer (REST) is an architecture style for web APIs, defined by Roy Fielding in year 2000 in his [doctoral dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm).
+Representational state transfer (REST) is the architecture style for the Web, defined by Roy Fielding in year 2000 in his [doctoral dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm).
 REST defines a set of architectural constraints, as listed below.
-APIs operating within these constraints are called RESTful APIs.
+APIs supporting an architecture within these constraints are called RESTful APIs.

 - [Client-server architecture](https://en.wikipedia.org/wiki/Representational_state_transfer#Client-server_architecture)
 - [Statelessness](https://en.wikipedia.org/wiki/Representational_state_transfer#Statelessness)